Anurag-kumar2005/Anurag-kumar2005/README.md

-# 💫 About Me:
-im currently pursuing BCA at Kristu jayanti (Deemed to be)<br>university.<br>aspiring software devloper
+# 💫 About Me:I am currently pursuing Bachelor of Computer Applications at Kristu Jayanti (Deemed to be) university.<br>aspiring software devloper

 ## 🌐 Socials: